goptavares/aDDM-Toolbox/README.md

 ## Prerequisites

-This toolbox requires the following libraries:
+aDDM-Toolbox supports Python 2.7 only and requires the following libraries:
 * deap
 * matplotlib
 * numpy